-assessment, the trade effects of a "soft" Brexit are lower than the "hard" Brexit case.
-There is a decrease in total trade of between -8 per cent (for imports) and -9 per cent (for exports), though trade with the EU falls by a considerably greater amount (-25% for exports and -22% for imports).
-In the "hard" Brexit case, trade falls by around -16 to -17 per cent with the reduction in trade with the EU being much more significant.
-These trade effects translate into substantive changes in welfare.
-In the "soft" Brexit case, welfare falls by -1.34 per cent which translates (at 2015 levels) into a decrease in household income of -£893.
-These losses are almost doubled in the "hard" Brexit case, with a decrease in welfare of -2.66 per cent, corresponding to a decrease in household level income of -£1773.
-The most significant impact relates to being outside the EU as further integration develops with further harmonization across EU member countries and the removal of remaining non-tariff barriers.
-The "price" of missing out translates into a decline in welfare of -0.9 per cent in the "soft" Brexit case to -1.6 per cent in the "hard" Brexit case.
+More detailed assessment of the (static) trade effects are reported by Dhingra et al., using an alternative approach, to measuring the impact of Brexit.
+159 As with the UK Treasury assessment, the trade effects of a "soft" Brexit are lower than the "hard" Brexit case.
+There is a decrease in total trade of between -8 percent (for imports) and -9 percent (for exports), though trade with the EU falls by a considerably greater amount (-25 percent for exports and -22 percent for imports).
+In the "hard" Brexit case, trade falls by around -16 to -17 percent with the reduction in trade with the EU being much more significant.
+160 These trade effects translate into substantive changes in welfare.
+In the "soft" Brexit case, welfare falls by -1.34 percent which translates (at 2015 levels) into a decrease in household income of -£893.
+These losses are almost doubled in the "hard" Brexit case, with a decrease in welfare of -2.66 percent, corresponding to a decrease in household level income of -£1773.161 The most significant impact relates to being outside the EU as further integration develops with further harmonization across EU member countries and the removal of remaining non-tariff barriers.
+The "price" of missing out translates into a decline in welfare of -0.9 percent in the "soft" Brexit case to -1.6 percent in the "hard" Brexit case.
+162